 It’s more likely to work on a stuck pixel that shows signs of life than a dead pixel which may stay unresponsive, but there’s a chance it can fix both, so give this method a try regardless of how your wounded pixel is behaving.

-If you aren’t exactly sure where your pixel problem is, you can use the aptly-titled InjuredPixels.
+If you aren’t exactly sure where your pixel problem is, you can use the aptly-titled InjuredPixels application.
 The freemium pixel detector allows you to blank out your screen in multiple colors to test the display.
 The stuck or dead pixels will then show up against the color wall depending on the damage, which makes them easy to identify.

-JScreenFix is a web app that’s very similar to PixelHealer, except that you don’t need to download anything to use it.
-That makes it suitable for a wide variety of platforms, and it’s notably the best solution for iOS and Mac devices at the moment.
+JScreenFix is very similar to PixelHealer, but as a web-application, you don’t need to download anything.
+That makes it suitable for a wide variety of platforms, including iOS and MacOS.

 In practice, the steps are basically the same as PixelHealer.
 Launch the web app, drag the window over the damaged pixel, and run the app for a half hour.
 JScreenFix claims that most stuck pixels can be repaired in under 10 minutes, though, so you shouldn’t worry too much if you’re the impatient type.
 Try using it a couple times if the first run wasn’t successful.

 With a straightforward name, Dead Pixel Detect And Fix (DPDF) is a straightforward method for locating and potentially repairing dead or stuck pixels.
 The free app is available for Android 2.3 and later, and features an interface that is both self-explanatory and easy to navigate.
 Like many apps and programs in our guide on how to fix a dead pixel, DPDF lets you cycle through various colors to locate and potentially fix a dead or stuck pixel using an extended series of six flashing screens.